Episode 14 – Summer Flowers

 Part Two — The Valleys

-School was finished for the year with the more adventurous of the valley’s students now looking forward to a couple of months of hiking, fishing, swimming and camping.
-Some would travel back to Aoraki to see friends or relatives.
+School had finished, and the more adventurous of the valley’s students were already planning months of hiking, fishing, swimming, and camping.
+Some would travel back to Aoraki to visit friends or relatives, returning with stories and news from beyond the mountains.

-The first of the summer gatherings following the thaw, was the forest music festival where all the valley’s musicians would come to play their various stringed, wind and percussion instruments.
-The fire circle for this gathering had a definite festive mood to it.
+The first summer gathering following the thaw was the forest music festival.
+All the valley’s musicians came to play their stringed, wind, and percussion instruments.
+The fire circle carried a definite festive mood.

-Tenzing had his usual barrel of fish strapped to the back of his pickup when he pulled up at the fire circle road end.
-He spotted Jaak and Tag near the trail head.
+Tenzing arrived with his usual barrel of fish strapped in the back of his pickup.
+He spotted Jaak and Tag near the trailhead.

-Tenzing: Hey lads come’n help a cat offa’wif this load eh?
+Tenzing: Hey lads come ‘nd help a cat off wi’f this load eh?

-Tenzing had slicked down the fur on his head with some kind of hair oil, and it looked like he had attempted to tame it with a comb.
+Tenzing had slicked the fur on his head flat with what appeared to be hair oil, and had clearly attempted to tame it with a comb.

 Tenzing’s ears wiggled back and forth and the end of his tail twitched.